lvignoli/typst-pandoc/README.md

+[pandoc 3.1.2](https://github.com/jgm/pandoc/releases/tag/3.1.2) now provides a Typst writer to convert **to** Typst.
+A reader is also [planned](https://github.com/jgm/pandoc/issues/8740).

+Hence, because of upcoming native support for Typst, this extension will **not** be maintained.

+---

 # Typst custom reader and writer for Pandoc

 [Typst](https://typst.app) is a modern markup-based typesetting system with powerful typesetting and scripting capabilities.